Hero City of Ukraine: Kharkiv

 The battle of Kharkiv began on February 24.
-Kharkiv, located just 32 kilometres (20 mi) south of the Russia–Ukraine border and a predominately Russian-speaking city, is the second largest city in Ukraine and was considered a major target for the Russian offensive from the start.
-The stiff Ukrainian resistance, though, meant that the Russian advance to that city would later end in failure, and the battle ended on May 14 with all Russian forces withdrawn away from the city and towards the Russian border.
+Kharkiv, located just 32 kilometres (20 mi) south of the Russia–Ukraine border and a predominately Russian-speaking city, is the second largest city in Ukraine and was considered a major target for the Russian offensive from its onset.
+The stiff Ukrainian resistance, though, meant that the Russian advance to that city would end in failure, and the battle ended on May 14 with all Russian forces withdrawn from the city towards the Russian border.
 The battle has been described by a Ukrainian presidential advisor as the "Stalingrad of the 21st century."